ClaudiuSC/Design-and-layout-projects/README.md

-# FrontEnd-Mentor
+# Website Design Challenges
-These are projects using the designs from https://www.frontendmentor.io.
-This is a website that challenges you to build websites that sharpen your development skills.
+These are projects using the designs from different sources on the internet, like www.frontendmentor.io, www.kevinpowell.co or other sources that i found interesting.